elixirls

 https://github.com/elixir-lsp/elixir-ls

-can be installed by following the instructions here.
+elixir-ls can be installed by following the instructions here.

 curl -fLO https://github.com/elixir-lsp/elixir-ls/releases/latest/download/elixir-ls.zip